Generosity (dana) is a fundamental practice in this and many other spiritual traditions. In keeping with this, practice sessions are offered freely.

-There are opportunities for meditators to practice generosity to the temple which so kindly supports our practice.
-Donation boxes are available in the shrine room where we practice on Sunday nights.
+There are opportunities for meditators to practise generosity to the temple which so kindly supports our practice.
+Donation boxes are available in the shrine room where we practise on Sunday nights.

 It’s easy to be confused when we are new to this way of doing things.
 We ask ourselves: Should we be giving?
 How much?
 Should we give something other than money?
 These are relevant questions in the material economy but with our meditation practice we engage differently.
 Let your heart be your guide.
 From the website of Panditarama Lumbini:

 The act of giving itself is of immeasurable benefit to the giver; for it opens up the heart, diminishes for a moment one’s self-absorption, and places value on the well-being of others.
 The simple gesture of offering a flower or a few hours of volunteer work, a kind thought or a simple meal is in fact a sincere form of practice.